 Winds of war

 In particular, China and India share a hotly contested border over which controversy has arisen more than once this year, again reading CNN.

-Indian agriculture relies on a monsoon season that has already become unpredictable in its own right due to climate change.
+Indian agriculture relies on a monsoon season that has already become unpredictable on its own due to climate change.
 A condition of uncertainty that is driving the country's experts to worry that China may use its ability to control the climate (including rain and snow) as a real weapon.